-- Adopted at the local level, coordinated by the county agricultural commissioner (CAC) (first option is always given to the handler) OR - > Returned to the NDDTC
+- Adopted at the local level, coordinated by the county agricultural commissioner (CAC) First option is always given to the handler.
+All medical records will be released to the adopter prior to adoption.
+Once the adoption is complete, all medical care, including preexisting conditions, are the responsibility of the adopter. - Returned to the NDDTC